apiacademy/2017-craft-conf-workshop/README.md

 ## 2017 CraftConf One Day Workshop

+_This document will be updated throughout the weekend ahead of the workshop.
+Feel free to check back often._

 This repo has all the source code and support materials for 2017 [Craft-Conf Workshop by Mike Amundsen](https://craft-conf.com/speaker/MikeAmundsen).